aryamihirs/marqo-demo/README.md

 * `display_image_urls(search_results)`: Extracts and displays image URLs.
   * Iterates over search_results to print each image URL.

+#### Sample Queries
+The script is pre-configured with the following sample queries in English and Spanish.
+Here are example queries to try.

+* "A trendsetting primate with eye-catching accessories" / "Un primate pionero con accesorios llamativos"
+* "A contemplative simian sporting urban fashion" / "Un simio contemplativo luciendo moda urbana"
+* "A whimsical monkey with an artistic flair" / "Un mono caprichoso con un toque artístico"
+* "A streetwise ape with a flair for the dramatic" / "Un simio callejero con un sentido dramático"
+* "A cartoon ape showcasing a vibrant persona" / "Un simio de dibujos animados mostrando una personalidad vibrante"
+* "A hip simian in casual chic attire" / "Un simio a la moda en atuendo casual chic"
+* "An avant-garde monkey radiating cool vibes" / "Un mono vanguardista que irradia ondas geniales"
+* "A dapper primate dressed to impress" / "Un primate elegante vestido para impresionar"

+#### Modifying Sample Queries
+To test different queries, modify the `query_text` parameter in the `perform_search` function call within `client.py`.
+This allows for experimentation with various search terms in both English and Spanish.

 #### Notes
 * Ensure the hardware requirements (multi-core CPU, CUDA-compatible GPU with at least 8GB memory) are met for optimal performance.